NoviSystems/labsite/README.md

     $ python manage.py runserver 0.0.0.0:8000

+If you're unable to reach the development server from your browser, you probably need to open the port to allow incoming connections.

+    $ sudo firewall-cmd --add-port=8000/tcp --permanent
+    $ sudo firewall-cmd --add-port=8000/tcp

 You may also need to run the celery worker to execute asynchronous tasks:

     $ python manage.py celeryd